lucadibello/mmkp/README.md

 ## Scripts

+Notice: Be careful, you have to build `mmkp` and `verifier` before running the scripts and the resultants executables must be in the default directory `./cmake-build-debug/`.

 ### Start MMKP

 `start-mmkp` is a script that runs the algorithm for a single instance and saves the results in a file named `<instance_name>.txt.out`.
 The script creates also a file named `<instance_name>.txt.time` with the time spent to compute the solution.